Censorship of the Bible: From the printing press until the Reformation

 Around 1440–1450 Johannes Gutenberg invented a printing press with movable type, with which he produced the Gutenberg Bible.
 His invention quickly spread throughout Europe.
 In 1466 the Mentelin Bible was the first vernacular language Bible to be printed.
 It was a word-for-word translation from the Latin Vulgate.

-Pope Paul II (pontificate 1464–1471) confirmed the decree of James I of Aragon on the prohibition of Bibles in vernacular languages.
+Pope Paul II (pontificate 1464–1471) allegedly confirmed the decree of James I of Aragon on the local prohibition of Bibles in Spanish vernacular languages.
 Under Isabella I of Castile and her husband Ferdinand II of Aragon, the printing of vernacular Bibles was prohibited in Spanish state law.
 The Spanish Inquisition which they instituted ordered the destruction of all Hebrew books and all vernacular Bibles in 1497.
 This was five years after the expulsion of the Jews from Spain.
 In 1498, the Inquisition stated that it was impossible to translate the Bible into a modern language without making mistakes that would plunge unskilled and especially new converts into doubts about faith.

-The complete translation of the Bible into a Romance language, a transfer of the Vulgate into Valencian, was made by the Carthusian order general Bonifaci Ferrer (1355-1417) and was printed in 1478.
+The first complete printed translation of the Bible into a Romance language, a transfer of the Vulgate into Valencian, was made by the Carthusian Order's General Bonifaci Ferrer (1355–1417) in 1478.

 By letter of March 17, 1479, Sixtus IV authorized the rector and dean of the University of Cologne to intervene with ecclesiastical censors against printers, buyers and readers of heretical books.
 This authorization was approved by Pope Alexander VI.
 In several theological and non-theological books from this period a printing patent is included in the publications.
 From this time also printing patents of the Patriarch of Venice can be found.
 With the censorship of January 4, 1486 and an executive order of January 10, the Elector-Archbishop Berthold von Henneberg of Mainz can be considered a pioneer in censorship regulation in the German-speaking countries for Mainz, Erfurt, and Frankfurt.
 His censorship decisions did not concern secular topics, but instead targeted specific religious texts, especially translations from Latin and Greek into the German.
 Berthold was of the opinion that the German language was too poor to reproduce the precise and well-formulated Latin and Greek texts.
 Up to this time, no heretical writings had appeared printed in German, but since 1466 about ten relatively identical German Bible translations were completed.
 He commented:

 In 1490 a number of Hebrew Bibles and other Jewish books were burned in Andalucía at the behest of the Spanish Inquisition.